Skip to main content

 How Does Exercise Selection Modulate Peptide Response?

 Just as diet must be tailored, the type, intensity, and timing of exercise can be selected to create specific physiological adaptations that directly counter potential side effects.
-The choice between and cardiovascular exercise, for instance, should be a conscious one, based on the peptide protocol in use.
+The choice between resistance training and cardiovascular exercise, for instance, should be a conscious one, based on the peptide protocol in use.
 This strategic application of exercise science transforms physical activity from a general health benefit into a targeted component of the therapy itself.

 Resistance training is a powerful tool for anyone on GHS therapy.
 The primary mechanism here is the improvement of non-insulin-mediated glucose uptake.
 During muscle contraction, glucose transporters (specifically GLUT4) are moved to the surface of the muscle cell, allowing glucose to enter from the bloodstream without relying on insulin.